happyplaygrounds/erp-docs/pages/hiiq/hiiq_adding_quotes.md

 ### Quote Detail Overview

-Creating a Happy Quote Detail requires you enter critical product, pricing, and vendor information.
+Creating a Happy Quote Detail Line item requires you enter critical product, pricing, and vendor information.
 Below is the list of required fields on the Quote Detail.
 Some of the fields are self explanatory (i.e Description).
-Input fields that require further explanation will be detailed below the Required field section below.
+Input fields that require further explanation will be detailed below in the Fields Definition section.
 Once you have entered all the required fields.
-You can Save Quote which will save the Quote Detail or you click Cancel which will not Save anything you have entered.
+You can click Save Quote which will save the Quote Detail and Header or if you click Cancel nothing will be saved.
 If you see and asterisk above the input column that means it is a required field.

 <a rel="noopener" href="images/quote_detail_add_screen.png"><img src="images/quote_detail_add_screen.png" class="img-responsive img-hover"></a>